CarsonKompon/pico-night-punkin/README.md

 # Made something cool?
 Post it to the BBS!
 If you've made a mod of Pico Night Punkin', post it!

-You can tweet me [@CarsonKompon](https://twitter.com/CarsonKompon), or post it on the BBS under the Pico Night Punkin' forum post: https://www.lexaloffle.com/bbs/?pid=91533#p
+You can tweet us [@CarsonKompon](https://twitter.com/CarsonKompon) & [@blstrManx](https://twitter.com/blstrManx), or post it on the BBS under the Pico Night Punkin' forum post: https://www.lexaloffle.com/bbs/?pid=91533#p